 Supervised Visitation (Erma’s House)

-Donations can be dropped off Monday through Friday from 8:30 a.m. to 5:00 p.m. at Catholic Social Services’ Center for Families, 1046 Brown Street in Dayton.
+Donations can be dropped off between 8:30 a.m. and 5:00 p.m. on Monday, Wednesday or Thursday at Catholic Social Services’ Center for Families, 1046 Brown Street in Dayton.

 Catholic Social Services has a special partnership with St. Vincent de Paul in Dayton.
 If you have furniture you no longer need and are willing to donate, you can take it to their community store (or have them pick it up), and as long as you let them know that you would like your donation to be credited to Catholic Social Services, our refugee resettlement program will receive store credit to use when we’re setting up new housing for arriving refugees!